 Diane Marie Amann (@DianeMarieAmann) is the the Emily & Ernest Woodruff Chair in International Law and Faculty Co-Director of the Dean Rusk International Law Center at the University of Georgia School of Law and Visiting Professor of Law at Northwestern Pritzker School of Law, and has served since 2012 as the Special Adviser to the International Criminal Court Prosecutor on Children in and affected by Armed Conflict.

-Pablo Arrocha Olabuenaga is a Legal Adviser of Mexico to the United Nations.
+Pablo Arrocha Olabuenaga is Legal and Sanctions Coordinator of the Permanent Mission of Mexico to the United Nations.

 Matthew Atkins is a Lieutenant Colonel in the U.S. Air Force and a National Security Affairs Fellow (2013-14) at the Hoover Institution.

 Admiral (ret.)
 Ami Ayalon is a former Director of the Israel Security Agency (the Shin Bet), a former Commander of Israel's Navy and a former Flotilla 13 (Israel's Navy SEALs) commando.
 He is a co-founder of the Israeli NGO Blue White Future.